 \subsection{Training to Equivalent Loss}

-Because the model achieves different final losses after training for $[10^0, 10^1, 10^2, 10^3, 10^4, 10^5, 10^6]$ epochs, we control for training duration by fixing a target train loss.
+Because the model achieves different final losses after training for $[10^0, 10^1, 10^2, 10^3, 10^4, 10^5,$ $ 10^6]$ epochs, we control for training duration by fixing a target train loss.
 We then investigate how reaching an approximate target train loss influences model sharpness and the generalisation gap.

-When comparing the mean sam sharpness a model achieves at a train loss of 300 (Figure \ref{fig:target_loss_300}), we observe clear patterns.
+To illustrate these findings, we compare the mean sam sharpness achieved at a train loss of 300 (Figure \ref{fig:target_loss_300}) and observe clear patterns.
 The model trained on the Rosenbrock and Beale tasks has sharpness values between 20 and 50.
-In contrast, when trained on Rastrigin, Booth, and Himmelblaus tasks, sharpness values range between 5 and 10.
-The Sphere and Three-Hump Camel tasks produce the flattest results.
-In Figure \ref{fig:target_loss_300}(centre), the model trained on different tasks shows varied generalisation gaps at this fixed loss.
-In Figure \ref{fig:target_loss_300}(right), several tasks (Sphere, Rastrigin, Booth, Three-Hump Camel, Himmelblaus) yield similar generalisation gaps but differing sharpness values.
+In contrast, when trained on Rastrigin, Booth, and Himmelblau tasks, sharpness values range between 5 and 10, while the Sphere and Three-Hump Camel tasks produce the flattest results.
+At this fixed loss, Figure \ref{fig:target_loss_300}(centre) highlights that the model trained on different tasks shows varied generalisation gaps.
+Notably, Figure \ref{fig:target_loss_300}(right) reveals several tasks (Sphere, Rastrigin, Booth, Three-Hump Camel, Himmelblaus) yielding similar generalisation gaps but differing sharpness values.
 Interestingly, the Rosenbrock task produces significantly higher sharpness while overlapping in generalisation gap with the Three-Hump Camel task.
-These observations underscore that sharpness reflects the learning task rather than model generalisation.
+These observations collectively underscore that sharpness reflects the learning task rather than model generalisation.

-Because measuring at a train loss of 300 is arbitrary, we also examine target losses of 150, 100, 10, and 1 (Figures \ref{fig:target_loss_150}-\ref{fig:target_loss_1}).
-Across these, we find that the model can have similar train losses but different sharpness depending on the learned function, supporting the initial claim.
+Recognising that measuring at a train loss of 300 is arbitrary, we also examine target losses of 150, 100, 10, and 1 (Figures \ref{fig:target_loss_150}-\ref{fig:target_loss_1}).
+Across these settings, we again find that the model can achieve similar train losses but differ in sharpness depending on the learned function, which further supports the initial claim.